mustafaAlgun/Audio-Classification-PyTorch/README.md

 * You will find tow Jupyter Notebook files, one you can use as a step-by-step guide and other is for STFT Transformation from Audio waveforms.
 Every step is explained thoroughly in the notebooks.

+In detail, the performance of three different methods for music genre classification using the FMA small version dataset is explored.
+Firstly, the use of raw audio waveforms as features for classification is investigated.
+Secondly, mel spectrogram features, which are commonly used in music information retrieval tasks, are used for genre classification.
+Finally, the performance of classification using Short-Time Fourier Transform (STFT) images, which provide a compact representation of audio signals, is evaluated.
+The aim of this study is to compare and evaluate the performance of these three methods for music genre classification and to provide insights into the most suitable approach for this task.
+The main contributions of this project are:
+• A comparative study of three different music genre classification methods: raw audio waveform, mel spectrogram features, and STFT images.
+• A thorough evaluation of the three methods on the FMA small dataset, comparing the results to previous work in the literature.
+• An analysis of the results and demonstration of the effectiveness of the proposed methods.

 ## Getting Started

 This Jupyter Notebook was written in Python & Pytorch.
 You can directly download the notebook and run it locally, or you can upload it on Google Collabs and run there (I recommend GPU usage for faster training time). <br />